dgraph-io/dgraph-docs/content/deploy/tls-configuration.md

 $ dgraph cert -n localhost
 ```

-If `--tls_client_auth` option in dgraph alpha is set to `REQUEST` or `VERIFYIFGIVEN` (default), then client certificate is not mandatory.
-The steps after generating CA/node certificate are as follows:
+If Dgraph Alpha's `client-auth-type` option is set to `REQUEST` or `VERIFYIFGIVEN`
+(default), then client certificate is not mandatory.
+The steps after generating
+CA/node certificate are as follows:

 ### Step 1.
 Install Dgraph Root CA into System CA
 ##### Linux (Debian/Ubuntu)